Boston Cream Pie Cheesecake

 - PRO-Tip: To help your cheesecake bake more evenly, and to avoid the dreaded cracking across the surface, bake your cheesecake in a water bath.

 - I use a roasting pan for my bain-marie, the same pan in which I cook our holiday turkey.
 I place the pan wrapped in foil into the center of the pan, then pour hot water into the roaster to a depth of about 1 1/2 inches.

 - The bain-marie helps stabilize the baking temperature.
 If you do get a crack or two, don’t panic.
 Just add a topping that works well with the flavor of your cheesecake: fudge sauce, ganache, fresh fruit, etc.

-- Use the paddle attachment when mixing your cheesecake.
+- PRO-Tip: Use the paddle attachment when mixing your cheesecake.
 Using a whisk attachment will incorporate too much air.
 You want a dense, smooth batter.

 - Add the eggs one at a time and allow each to incorporate before adding the next.

 It’s not actually a pie at all, but instead a cake with a custard filling.
 It’s topped with either powdered sugar or a chocolate glaze.

 Pastry Cream or Creme Patissiere is used to fill Boston Cream Pies.
 True pastry cream is a flour-based egg custard that contains milk, eggs, flour, and sugar.
 It’s often flavored with vanilla extract.

 This recipe uses a shortcut involving instant pudding.
 It works great, but if you’re a purist, you can definitely make a pastry cream from scratch.

 The owners of the Parker House Hotel in Boston claim that their French chef, Raelyn, created it in 1881.